Shirel25/DI-Bootcamp-Hackathon1/README.md

-Introduction
-We are Anne Wolf and Shirel Amozieg.
-We’re excited to participate in this hackathon focused on exploring employee attrition and performance, as we believe data-driven insights can lead to meaningful improvements in workplace culture.

-**Goals**
-Our primary goal is to conduct a thorough analysis of the “IBM HR Analytics Employee Attrition & Performance” dataset.
-We aim to uncover key patterns and correlations that help organizations understand the factors influencing employee turnover and performance.
-Additionally, if we have time, we will compare our findings with another dataset that examines job satisfaction and performance in remote work versus in-office work settings, to identify trends and differences between these work environments.

-**Project Idea**
-Our project will focus on identifying significant factors contributing to employee attrition and performance within a corporate setting.
-We plan to explore variables such as distance from home, job role, work-life balance, education level, managerial retention, and job satisfaction.

-**Key Deliverables**
-A comprehensive report detailing our findings.

-Visualizations to illustrate the correlations between various factors.

-Insights comparing the impact of remote work versus in-office work on job satisfaction and performance.

-**Team Dynamics**
-We will leverage our complementary skills throughout the hackathon.
-Anne will focus on data analysis and visualization, while Shirel will preprocess the data and concentrate on interpreting the results in the context of HR practices.
-This collaboration will enable us to create a well-rounded project.

-**Learning Objectives**
-Through this hackathon, we aim to:

-Enhance our skills in data analysis and visualization tools (e.g., Python, pandas).

-Gain deeper insights into HR analytics and its practical applications in corporate environments.

-**Potential Challenges**
-We anticipate challenges in data cleaning and ensuring the accuracy of our analysis.
-To address this, we plan to dedicate time at the beginning of the hackathon for data preprocessing and validation.

-**Contribution to the Community**
-By analyzing these datasets, we hope to provide valuable insights that can help organizations foster a more engaging work environment.
-Our findings can serve as a foundation for developing initiatives aimed at improving employee retention and performance.

-**Conclusion**
-We are eager to dive into this project and collaborate effectively to uncover insights that can lead to impactful change in the corporate world.
-We look forward to sharing our findings with the hackathon community and contributing to the ongoing conversation about employee engagement.
+# The Data Depart-ment – HR Analytics Hackathon Project 👩‍💻👩‍💻

+This project was developed as part of an HR analytics hackathon by Anne Wolf and Shirel Amozieg.
+Our goal was to explore the factors influencing employee attrition and performance through data-driven insights that can inspire better workplace strategies.

+## 🎯 Project Goals

+- Analyze the “IBM HR Analytics Employee Attrition & Performance” dataset
+- Identify key variables driving employee turnover, job satisfaction, and performance
+- Compare findings with an additional dataset related to remote vs. in-office work (time permitting)

+## 💡 Project Focus

+We explored HR-related features such as:
+- Distance from home
+- Job role & education
+- Work-life balance
+- Managerial support
+- Job satisfaction & environment

+Our aim was to uncover meaningful patterns and correlations to inform retention strategies and business recommendations.

+## 📊 Deliverables

+- A clean, analyzed dataset
+- Visualizations of key insights (correlation heatmaps, attrition drivers, comparative charts)
+- Business-oriented recommendations for improving employee satisfaction and retention

+## 🤝 Team Dynamics

+- **Anne** focused on data exploration and visual storytelling
+- **Shirel** led data preprocessing and interpretation through an HR strategy lens

+This complementary collaboration helped us approach the challenge from both technical and human perspectives.

+## 🛠 Tools & Skills

+- Python, Pandas, Seaborn, Matplotlib
+- Data Cleaning & Feature Engineering
+- Correlation & Attrition Analysis
+- Comparative Analysis
+- Business Recommendations

+## 📚 Learning Outcomes

+- Improved our data analysis and visualization skills
+- Gained practical exposure to HR analytics challenges
+- Developed a stronger understanding of workplace data interpretation

+## 🚧 Challenges

+We anticipated and addressed challenges in:
+- Data cleaning and consistency
+- Interpreting ambiguous features
+- Comparing across datasets with different structures

+## 🌍 Contribution

+This project aims to support better employee engagement by providing clear, data-backed insights into what drives retention and satisfaction in the workplace.

+---

+We’re proud of the insights uncovered in this project and hope it contributes meaningfully to HR analytics discussions and practices.